Kaltsoon/data-management-and-databases/slides/week-5/week-5.md

 ![bg fit right:30%](./intersection.png)

-- The `INTERSECT` operator returns only the rows that _exist in both_ result tables
+- The `INTERSECT` operator returns only the rows that _exist in both_ result tables _without duplicate values_:

 ```sql
 -- What are the campus cities that have students living in them?